Officials Program & Pathway

 Level 4 — NBL / WNBL

-Referees identified by Basketball Australia (BA) and the National Basketball League (NBL) to officiate in their respective national competitions — the Women's National Basketball League (WNBL) and the NBL — are accredited as Level 4 officials.
+Referees identified by Basketball Australia and the NBL to officiate the national competitions — the WNBL and the NBL — are accredited as Level 4 officials.

 Level 5 — International / Olympics

-Referees can be nominated by Basketball Australia to be selected by the International Basketball Federation (FIBA) to referee internationally — in competitions such as the Olympics and World Championships.
-These referees are awarded Level 5 accreditation.
+Referees can be nominated by Basketball Australia for selection by FIBA to officiate internationally — at competitions such as the Olympics and World Championships.
+These officials hold Level 5 accreditation.